 Emphasis is placed on weight loss for osteoarthritis patients andObesity treatment Excessive weight loss may help reduce pain and slow articular cartilage damage, especially in weight-bearing joints.

-The nutritionist will Bimaristan center Supervising you and providing nutritional advice to help you lose weight safely and effectively.
+A dietician at Bimaristan will supervise you and provide nutritional advice to help you lose weight safely and effectively.

 Moderate and regular exercise also helps restore normal joint movement, strengthen the muscles that support it, and relieve joint pain, but this is preferably under the supervision of a health care provider who can develop a customized program of osteoarthritis exercises in order to maintain your fitness without stressing and damaging the joints.